Can Grandparents Get Visitation Rights in Illinois?

 • The child's overall well-being

 The court will issue an order granting visitation rights to the grandparents if it finds that visitation is in the best interests of the child.
-The order will specify the amount of visitation that the grandparents will be allowed, and it will also specify the terms of the visitation.
+That order will detail exactly when and where the visitation will happen.

-What Can Grandparents Do to Increase Their Chances?
+What Can Grandparents Do to Increase Their Chances of Getting Visitation?

 Here are some things grandparents can do when seeking legal visitation rights: